 Please note that if a child's behaviour is considered a Health and Safety risk then they could be excluded from being taken on school trips/journeys.
-Under some circumstances, participation on a school trip can only be dependent upon a parent accompanying the pupil (at their own expense).
+Under some circumstances, participation on a school trip can only be dependent upon a parent accompanying the pupil (at their own expense) and they will then be responsible for their behaviour.